Our Curriculum : Modern Foreign Languages French

 - To be ambitious.

-Our Modern Foreign Languages (MFL) curriculum is delivered using the Catherine Cheater scheme of work which is taught in weekly lessons across KS2.
+Our Modern Foreign Languages (MFL) curriculum is delivered using the Language Angels scheme of work which is taught in weekly lessons across KS2.
 The scheme is structured to progressively develop knowledge and skills in French across the years and is designed to build on previous knowledge from units already studied.
 We chose this scheme as the underlying principles matched our curriculum philosophy and ethos:

 Our MFL curriculum is concerned with the study of three progressive learning objectives: